Can the Saskatchewan NDP catch up with the future?

 Saskatchewan Party's success story

 The success of the Sask. party strategy must be understood.
 It stridently took the name of our province and turned it into its brand.
-The only other close example would be the separatist Parti Quebecois.
+The only other close example would be the separatist Parti Québécois.
 An "Alberta party" never got off the ground.

 Liberal and Conservative MLAs joined hands to stop vote-splitting, which helped CCF-NDP governments get elected.
 But more important for understanding what happened here, these MLAs were united by adamant support for free trade, deregulation and privatization; the fundamentals of "neoliberalism."